June 7, 2018 Update:

 Anyone who has ever visited the Grand Floridian Resort & Spa has no doubt seen his familiar smiling face.

-Disney cast member, Richard Gerth, who’s celebrating birthday #92 this year!, has been greeting guests at the Grand Floridian since 1991. 🙂
+Disney cast member, Richard Gerth, who’s celebrating birthday #93 this year on June 14, 2018 (Flag Day!), has been greeting guests at the Grand Floridian since 1991. 🙂

 In 2013, Richard was presented with the Walt Disney Legacy Award.
 This is the highest award any Disney cast member can receive.
 According to Robert Hitchcock of the Disney Parks Blog, “Richard has greeted thousands of guests, and assisted thousands of brides with wedding photos on their special day.”